Smith Ideals of Operadic Algebras in Monoidal Model Categories: Homotopy Theory of Smith Ideals for Operads

 in \eqref{cok-ker-oalg} is a Quillen adjunction. \end{proposition}

 \begin{proof} Suppose $\alpha$ is a (trivial) fibration in $\algomtensor$.
-We must show that $\ker\alpha$ is a (trivial) fibration in $\algompp$, i.e., an entrywise (trivial) fibration in $\M$.
+We must show that $\ker\alpha$ is a (trivial) fibration in $\algompp$, that is, an entrywise (trivial) fibration in $\M$.
 Since (trivial) fibrations in $\arrowmppproj$ are defined entrywise in $\M$, it suffices to show that $U\ker\alpha$ is a (trivial) fibration in $(\arrowmppproj)^{\fC}$.
 Since there is an equality \eqref{cokernel-kernel-o}